catherine-essien/ALTSCHOOL_SECOND_SEMESTER_EXAM_PROJECT/exam/documentation.md

     ```bash
     vagrant up
     ```
-5. Deploy the LAMP Stack
+5. Deploy the lamp.sh
 SSH into the "Master" VM:
 #
     ```bash
     vagrant ssh master
     ```
-Run the deployment script to set up the LAMP stack with Laravel and PostgreSQL:
+Run the deployment script to set up the lamp.sh  with Laravel and PostgreSQL:

     ```bash
     bash /vagrant/deploy.sh